tumaer/SciML/lecture/gradients.md

 Reverse-mode differentiation through an MLP.
 ```

-What is missing from this pseudoalgorithm is the definition of the vector Jacobian product of each layer, which depends on the type and function of each layer.
-Or in a slightly more intricate case, please see the example below for what this computation looks like in the case of backpropagation.
+What is missing from this pseudo algorithm is the definition of the vector Jacobian product of each layer, which depends on the type and function of each layer.
+Or, in a slightly more intricate case, please see the example below for what this computation looks like in the case of backpropagation.

 ```{figure} ../imgs/gradients/gradients_ff_example2.png
 ---